amir-canteetu/conditional-discounts-for-woocommerce/README.md

 ### 4. Can I disable discounts temporarily?

 Yes, you can enable or disable discounts for each section independently.
+Discounts can be used in combination.

 ## Changelog